salaboy/from-monolith-to-k8s/knative/func.md

 ```

 There you go, the function is deployed and ready to accept requests at the following URL: `http://fmtok8s-java-function.default.X.X.X.X.sslip.io`
-You can test your function by sending a CloudEvent using `curl` or `func invoke`.
+You can test your function by sending a CloudEvent using `curl` or `func emit`.

 ```
 curl -v -X POST http://fmtok8s-java-function.default.X.X.X.X.sslip.io \